Old Fashioned Boiled Icing

 - Meanwhile in a saucepan stir sugar, corn syrup, salt, cream of tartar and water until well mixed.
 Cover and heat to a rolling boil over medium heat.
 Then uncover and boil an additional 4 to 8 min without stirring until sugar is dissolved (temp of 242F).

 - Pour hot syrup slowly in a thin stream into you whipped egg whites with your mixer on medium speed.
-Careful not to add to quickly or you will end up with chunked of cooked egg.
+Careful not to add to quickly or you will end up with chunks of cooked egg.

 - This will generously cover an angel food cake or can frost a 13x9 inch cake or fill and frost up to a 9 inch layered cake.

-Whether it's Sweet or Savoury, let it be made with love.
+Whether it's Sweet or Savoury, let it be made with Love!